A QAnon revelation suggests the truth of Q’s identity was right there all along

 “It is a collective ensemble of different interested parties that have different levels of knowledge and different access points to the infrastructure,” said Joan Donovan, director of the Technology and Social Change Project at Harvard Kennedy School’s Shorenstein Center.
 “There’s no single person who could be Q.”

-It also does not resolve the true birth story of Q, which first posted on 4chan in 2017 — amid a flurry of anonymous troll posts from purported Trump-administration insiders — before moving to 8chan and the Watkinses’ control in 2018.
+It also does not resolve the true birth story of Q, who first posted on 4chan in 2017 — amid a flurry of anonymous troll posts from purported Trump-administration insiders — before moving to 8chan and the Watkinses’ control in 2018.
 Some researchers point to differences in writing styles at that time to suggest the Q persona changed hands.

 On a live stream last week, Ron and Jim Watkins proposed an alternative explanation: that Q was either Stephen K. Bannon or Hoback himself.
-(Neither Bannon or Hoback responded immediately to requests for comment.)
+(Hoback said the claim is false.
+Bannon did not respond to requests for comment.)

 The documentary, however, made few waves in the online circles frequented by QAnon believers.
 Nearly all of the most popular QAnon discussion boards and Telegram channels ignored the Watkins interview, instead focusing on the movement’s latest topics of interest, mostly involving false claims about coronavirus vaccines, President Biden and the Suez Canal.